jonathanyip/simple-express-react-webpack-typescript/README.md

 yarn watch
 ```

 Then visit `http://localhost:3000` to see the homepage.
-It'll autoreload the server and rebuild assets when you change stuff (you'll still need to refresh the page to see changes though).
+It'll autoreload the server and rebuild assets when you change stuff.
+It'll automatically refresh the page once you write changes.

-### Build frontend files?
+### Build files?

 ```
 yarn build
 ```

 It'll put frontend assets into `./build/prod/frontend`

+The api server will be transpiled from typescript into JS and put in `./build/prod/api`

 Ideally, this is then served by a webserver like nginx.